In this video, we take a look at what Email Authentication means, why it will improve your email delivery - and (from 1m08s onwards) how to set it up.

 - If you're not sure what domains are, we'd recommend speaking to an IT person before requesting them to configure anything.

-- If your domain is used by others on our platform (common for large companies with multiple teams or divisions using our platform), please be aware that if one account sets up & authenticates their domain, then everyone using that same domain will need to authenticate it in order to send from it.
+- If your domain is used by others on our platform (common for large companies with multiple teams or divisions using our system), please be aware that if one account sets up & authenticates their domain, then everyone using that same domain will need to authenticate it in order to send from it.
 This is a security feature of our platform.

 Add Your Domain